 And he got his coat from a scarecrow, but he's like a scarecrow himself.

 "Times changed, as time did not.
 They who had slain children in the fields, sowing blood with corn, hung garlands; still the seeds grew tall and winter died.
 Come wakenight, they stoned the wren, poor Jenny Knap, and hanged it in a crown of green, with rimes; they fired thorn, kept lightfast and langnight, so the sun would turn.
 They danced the years and died."

 That last sentence is one of the very good ones.

 Wren Day is on December 26, but the unnamed man is trapped in the fall.
 He's got a very bad sort of immortality.
 I'm also hearing a little echo of Lewis' "Always winter and never Christmas."

+"Once, from the nuts he had gathered had sprung a hazel tree, and branched from his side, and borne and withered, in the space of a dream."
+The Celts believed hazelnuts gave one wisdom and inspiration.
 The man is just trying to survive, he's not learning anything trapped in autumn in the Cloudwoods, and perhaps it's not a coincidence that he sleeps through the life of a hazel tree.
 Sources from google give answers for the lifespan of a hazel tree of 20 years from one place and 70-80 years from another-- and just as well really, this isn't the place for precise world-building.

 "The cup turned all to shadows.
 Lying by the water now, held it, wood and handworn.
 Fitted hand, he thought: his own and other's.
 Lad at given it were lightborn.
 Last.
 Not see'd him sin, nor any face i'Cloud."